Skip to main content

 • references to existing instruction sources like Cursor or Copilot rules

-If you already have an AGENTS.md, /init will improve it in place instead of blindly replacing it.
+If you already have an AGENTS.md file, /init will improve it in place instead of blindly replacing it.

 Types